-Nevertheless, the good macroeconomic fundamentals, the political stability and the attractive yield levels keep attracting investor's interest towards Spain.
-Investment forecast for 2017 is expected to be in line or slightly below 2016 depending on the product available and the impact of the elections' results in countries such as France or Germany.
+The good macroeconomic fundamentals and attractive yield levels keep attracting investor's interest towards Spain.
+Investment forecast for 2017 is expected to be in line with 2016 depending on the product available and the impact of the elections' results in countries such as France or Germany.